DataFire/Integrations/integrations/generated/google_people/README.md

   * formattedType `string`: The type of the relation translated and formatted in the viewer's account
   * metadata [FieldMetadata](#fieldmetadata)
   * person `string`: The name of the other person this relation refers to.
   * type `string`: The person's relation to the other person.
-The type can be custom or predefined.
+The type can be custom or one of

 ### RelationshipInterest
 * RelationshipInterest `object`: A person's read-only relationship interest .